About Sailing in Mallorca

 When to come

-The bays and calas all around Mallorca can offer protection from swells, as the long and infrequent waves pass the coastline but do not navigate easily into the sheltered bays.
-However, this is not the case for all calas as some are very open, allowing waves and swells to pass in easily.
-In winter months or times of adverse weather and storms, the channel of water between Mallorca and Menorca can get quite rough, and swells can often hit the North coast of Mallorca and then bend round to the East.
+The sea breeze around the coast of Mallorca is normally very reliable and the summer thermal winds provide a steady stream throughout the day.
+Many of the bays are well protected, ensuring dangerous swells are kept away from the shore.
+During the winter months, some of these bays remain sheltered by the mountains, especially around Port de Pollença and Port d’Alcúdia thanks to the protection from the Formentor point.
+However, some calas are very open, allowing waves and swells to pass in easily.
+In winter months or times of adverse weather and storms, the channel of water between Mallorca and Menorca can also get quite rough, as swells can often hit the north coast of Mallorca and then bend round to the east.

 Charter costs & taxes